RetoSchmucki/climateExtract/README.md

 Package URL: [https://retoschmucki.github.io/climateExtract/](https://retoschmucki.github.io/climateExtract)

+**NEWS (06/02/2021):**
+- Updated to E-OBS v22 (December 2020)
+- Added option for accessing smaller chunk (15 years) with the argument `sml_chunk` in the function `extract_nc_value()`
+- Changing argument names to underscore format to avoid possible confusion with generic method functions

 **NEWS (11/10/2020):**
 - Updated to allow manual entry of nc path as an argument in `extract_nc_value()`, using the argument `file_path= "YOUR/PATH"`: contribution [Romain Lorrilliere](https://github.com/romainlorrilliere)
 - ECAD URL has moved, this is now functional again -sorry- :cat:

 #### Suggested citation for the climateExtract package

-Schmucki R. (2020) climateExtract: Extract and manipulate daily gridded observational dataset of European climate (E-OBS) provided by ECA&D .
-R package version 1.21.0. https://github.com/RetoSchmucki/climateExtract
+Schmucki R. (2020) climateExtract: Extract and manipulate daily gridded observational dataset of European climate (E-OBS) provided by ECA&D. R package version 1.21.0. https://github.com/RetoSchmucki/climateExtract

 #### Installation